-It all started during the Great Recession, when I was buying land in Napa.
+It all started during the recession, when I was buying land in Napa Valley.
 After purchasing a view lot on Atlas Peak, I ended up re-visiting Santa Barbara, in the Sta.
 Rita Hills — the best AVA for Pinot Noir and Chardonnay!
 (I know: you’ve never heard of the Sta.
 Rita Hills.
-It’s OK– we’ll change that together.)
-I was looking at vineyard land, and realized that the geography, soils and weather were all fantastic for producing world class wine.
-What was confusing was why it wasn’t more crowded.
-And such little traffic.
+It’s okay, we’ll change that together.)
+I was looking at vineyard land and realized that the geography, soil and weather were all fantastic for producing world class wine.
+What was confusing was why it wasn’t more crowded, with such little traffic.
 Then came the “lightning bolt” moment: On the corner of Rt.
-246 and Drum Canyon Road, in Lompoc, down the road from Seasmoke, the Pacific breezes were bouncing off the 67 acre site which I was standing on.
-And about to purchase.
-Beautiful, majestic views of vineyards, rolling hills, big, open skies.
+246 and Drum Canyon Road, in Lompoc, down the road from Seasmoke, the Pacific breezes were bouncing off the 67-acre site which I was standing on, about to purchase.
+I saw majestic views of vineyards, with rolling hills and big open skies.
 There, in the middle of the Sta.
 Rita Hills, I was looking at Napa 30 years ago.
-I bought.
-And, got hooked.
-But, it was my softball buddies who obsessed over craft beer, and who described it like I had described wine.
+I bought the land and got hooked.
+But, it was my softball buddies who obsessed over craft beer, and who described it to me like I had described wine.

 Back through my college days at the University of Massachusetts-Amherst (Pi Kappa Alpha), I had never been a “beer guy.”
 But my buddies were.
 We toured local breweries and I learned that you only need four ingredients to make great tasting craft beer in a matter of days or months: which is faster and less expensive than a vineyard.
 Now, I thought to myself, ‘If I could only merge my new found love of craft beer with amazing wine.’